The Many Definitions of a ‘Cycled Aquarium'

 Alright, now for the part you wanted!
 Definitions of 'cycling'.

 The important thing to know is, for typical tanks, cycling will occur eventually even if one does not intend for it to happen.
 As fish releases waste, that is converted to ammonia, and that is used up by nitrifiers, allowing them to grow and multiple.
 If someone ever told you about them buying fish again and again and again and suddenly one day deaths no longer occur... well they probably killed all their fish initially with ammonia and/or nitrite spikes, until eventually it stopped being a problem as their aquarium eventually become cycled.

-The above are definitions of cycling that are widely accepted.
+These are the two main definitions of 'cycling' and are widely accepted.
 Now, as promised, are definitions of 'cycling' that has arose over time and fell into disuse as well.
 They should not be considered, but I am including them here so that you will not be surprised if you ever come across it.

 And that's it!
 So now you know why it can be confusing at time when talking about what cycling.
 It is unfortunate that there had been so many attempts to diverge on the definition and make it confusing.
 Sometimes it is a matter of slight differences in targets (1ppm versus 4ppm ammonia oxidation/day rate for example).
 Sometimes it is trying to include other, potentially beneficial processes in the definition of 'cycling'.